-For the Group, the most significant estimates and assumptions are those relating to impairment testing of goodwill.
-This means that the effect on the financial reports may be considerable if the estimates and assessments made prove to deviate significantly from the actual outcomeln connection with impairment testing of goodwill the carrying amount is compared with the recoverable amount.
+For the Group, the most significant estimates and assumptions relating to impairment testing of goodwill.
+This means that the effect on the financial reports may be considerable if the estimates and assessments made prove to deviate significantly from the actual outcome in connection with impairment testing of goodwill the carrying amount is compared with the recoverable amount.
 The recoverable amount is determined by the higher of an asset's net realizable value and its value in use.
 Normally, it is not possible to determine the net realizable value.
 Therefore, the value in use is normally the value being compared with the carrying amount.
 Thus, each cash generating unit's value in use is calculated in assessing any impairment of goodwill.
 Calculations are performed through discounting future estimated cash flows.

 To perform the calculations several assumptions concerning future circumstances and estimates of parameters are made, for example growth and discount rate.
-Any adjustments of the assumptions made could influence the carrying amount of the goodwill.
+Any adjustments of the assumptions made could influence the carrying amount of goodwill.
 Assuming a lower growth rate would lead to a lower recoverable amount.
 A higher discount rate would also lead to a lower recoverable amount.

-During the year the Group recognised Intangible Customer Relations assets of NIL NBV after amortisation and the Goodwill shows a balance of €7,122k in 2023 (2022: €6,735k), as there were no impairments in either period.
+During the year the Group recognised Intangible Customer Relations assets of NIL NBV after amortisation and Goodwill shows a balance of \le 6,184k in 2024 (2023: \le 7,122), as Trinexia DMCC's Goodwill has been impaired in 2024 by \le 942k.